Wilfred/deadgrep/README.md

 ## Super Fast

-deadgrep.el uses ripgrep for extremely fast text searches.
+Deadgrep uses ripgrep for extremely fast text searches.
 It then minimises keystrokes to get you results as soon as possible.

-If you change your search settings, deadgrep.el immediately re-runs the search.
+If you change your search settings, deadgrep immediately re-runs the search.

-If you're searching a large project, then deadgrep.el shows a spinner to give you feedback.
+If you're searching a large project, then deadgrep shows a spinner to give you feedback.

 ## Easy Filtering